 A zero turn mower can be a good choice if you have a curved yard with with very tight turns and/or a lot of obstacles as they work on a dual hydraulic transmission mechanism and can turn within their own footprint.

 A large zero turn mower will also reduce your cutting time on very large yards.

 However, some large yards have naturally unequal terrains with angled and very steep hills.
-If such is the case, then it is best to go with a garden tractor as it will offer better traction and more safety on hilly areas even if this means having to use a machine with a smaller cutting deck.
-Most garden tractors have a front-wheel drive that gives them better leverage over zero turn mowers which come with rear-wheel drive.
+If such is the case, then it is best to go with a lawn tractor as it will offer better traction and more safety on hilly areas even if this means having to use a machine with a smaller cutting deck.
+Most lawn tractors have a front-wheel drive that gives them better leverage over zero turn mowers which come with rear-wheel drive.

 If time is of the essence when it comes to mowing your yard then you need a faster mower with a wider cutting deck.

 If you are switching over from a push lawnmower to a riding lawnmower, then you probably want a machine that gets the job done in a quicker and less physically-demanding manner.

 Below is a table for a clear comparison to help you understand how long it takes to mow a lawn using a standard lawn tractor and a typical zero turn mower.